 In the above example, the visible property (which is boolean) is being data-bound to a function of the bindable value which is defined as a lambda expression "x => x != 0" and is seperted by a comma from the name of the bindable property "MyProperty".

 Let's say you have a DateTime property:

 If you have any experience with MVVM implementations such as WPF, Xamarin Forms or UWP, you may know that to define a bindable property in such frameworks you have to write a lot more code, compared to Zebble.
 In those frameworks to just create a bindable property you have to do all of the following:

 None of this is required in Zebble as the Bindable<TValue> class will take care of everything.
 All you need to do is to define a readonly instance of Bindable<...> in your class.
-This means that in Zebble it's much quicker, cleaner and easier to implement data binding, or a full MVVM architecture.
+This means that in Zebble it's much quicker, cleaner and easier to implement data bindings to implement a full MVVM architecture.